 The plant and animal surveys will address species structure, assemblage, diversity and abundance.
 Surveys will be sufficient to identify, or adequately extrapolate, the plant and animal values over the range of seasons, particularly during and following a wet season.
-In tropical areas, a major part of the survey effort will be undertaken between 1 February and 31 March, assuming the wet season follows a typical pattern.
+In tropical areas, a major part of the survey effort will be undertaken in the period immediately following the wet season assuming the wet season follows a typical pattern.
 The survey will account for the ephemeral nature of watercourses traversing the project area, and seasonal variation in animal populations.
 Existing information on plants and animals may be used to supplement new survey work provided that the existing data are still current and have been derived from previous surveys at the site that were consistent with current best practice methodologies.
-Methodologies used for plant and animal surveys will be specified in the appendices to the FIS
+Methodologies used for plant and animal surveys will be specified in the appendices to the EIS.